 Day 7

-Time Name of Medication Number of pills taken Amount of Acetaminophen Pain Level Comments
+Time Name of Medication Number of pills taken Amount of Tylenol Pain Level Comments

 AM PM

 AM PM

 AM PM

 AM PM

 AM PM

 AM PM

 AM PM

-AM PM amount of A oot
+AM PM

+Total Daily amount of Tylenol Do not take more than 4000 mg per day

 Disclaimer: This document contains information and/or instructional materials developed by Michigan Medicine for the typical patient with your condition.
 It may include links to online content that was not created by Michigan Medicine and for which Michigan Medicine does not assume responsibility.
 It does not replace medical advice from your health care provider because your experience may differ from that of the typical patient.
 Talk to your health care provider if you have any questions about this document, your condition or your treatment plan.
+Edited by: Karelyn Munro, BA

-Patient Education by Michigan Medicine is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License Last Revised 02/2020
+Patient Education by Michigan Medicine is licensed under a Creative Commons Attribution.
+NonCommercial-ShareAlike 4.0 International Public License.
+Last Revised 08/2020